Axar18/Lab-5_202001071/README.md

 #!/usr/bin/python

-# Examples of function in Python 3.x

-# When you need a function?
-#   When you want to perform a set of specific tasks and want to reuse that code whenever required
-#   Also, for better modularity, readability and troubleshooting

-# How to write a function (Syntax)?
 '''def function_name():
     {
         # some code here
     }
 '''

-# Different ways to pass parameters
-# What to return through function

-# A basic function of adding two numbers
 def add_numbers(num1, num2)
     return num1+num2

-# How to call a function?
-# most basic way to call a function is `function_name()`
-# Calling above function
 print(add_numbers(5,4))

-# Function to find if a number is even
 def  is_even(num):
     if num%2 == 0:
          True